shn3rd/OpenSSL-PRNG/Readme.md

 # Debian OpenSSL Predictable PRNG Exploitation

-The is an integrated thread included the exploitation, usage example, data package and explanation and more.
+The is an integrated repo included the exploitation, usage example, data package and explanation, more.

 ## exploitation